dnyaneshvar-sawant-gh/selenium-python-bdd-framework/README.md

-# SauceDemo BDD Automation Framework
+# Selenium, Pytest BDD Automation Framework

 This repository contains an end-to-end automation framework for testing the [SauceDemo](https://www.saucedemo.com/) web application.
 It is built using: